Shelly Norvell

 Personal Interests

-In her free time Shelly enjoys cycling, travel, attending live music and theater productions, hiking the trails of the Pacific Northwest, reading, watching sports of all kinds, and walking her energetic rescue Doberman.
+In her free time Shelly enjoys cycling, travel, attending live music and theater performances, hiking the trails of the Pacific Northwest, reading, watching sports of all kinds, and walking her energetic rescue Doberman.

 Education